enlighterOrg/crszu/README.md

+# crszu

-# Capthca Regonization for SZU Authentication
+Capthca Regonization for SZU Authentication

 ## How to use?